snabbco/snabb/src/program/config/README.md

 ```

 Resetting the whole configuration is such a common operation that it
-has a special command that takes a file name instead of a path:
+has a special command that takes a filesystem path instead of a schema
+path:

 ```
 $ snabb config load ID /tmp/my-configuration